luebken/container-patterns/module-container.md

 ### 6. Self-Contained
 The container should only rely on the Linux kernel.
 All dependencies should be added at build time.
 E.g. In the Java world build an Uber-Jar which includes a webserver.

 Sometimes developers put application code into a volume to cut the container build time.
-If you do so please do it only for yourself and include all application code once the container leaves your computer.
+If you do this, please ensure that you do it only for yourself.
+And remember to include all application code once the container leaves your computer.

 #### Configuration
 If your container relies on configuration files generate them on the fly.
-For the parameters use sensible defaults so a simple zero-config deployment is possible.
+Also ensure that you use sensible defaults for parameters which enables simple zero-config deployments.

 There are several tools out there to help generate config files.
 E.g. [progrium/entrykit](https://github.com/progrium/entrykit#render---template-rendering) or [kelseyhightower/confd](https://github.com/kelseyhightower/confd).
 But also a simple shell script might do the job e.g.: